A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 "Humanity is close to breaching the sustainability of Earth, and needs a technological revolution greater – and faster – than the industrial revolution to avoid a 'major planetary catastrophe,' according to a new United Nations report." source

-Anyone who verifiably absorbs and sequesters CO2 from the atmosphere gains the right to emit the same amount, and can sell that right.
-Anyone who emits can avoid the carbon fee by submitting emission rights to the government instead.
+Anyone who emits CO2 should clean it up.
+Conversely, anyone who verifiably absorbs and sequesters CO2 from the atmosphere gains the right to emit the same amount, and can sell that right.
 These "carbon rights" would be bought and sold on an exchange.

 It's also important not to award emissions rights for absorption that would have happened in any case.
 Emphasize active methods that clearly wouldn't happen unless someone were paying for it.
 Methods need to be easily verifiable and auditable.